PALATINE BONE ANATOMY

 GENERAL CHARACTERISTICS

-• Intricate paired bone situated posteriorly in the nasal cavity
+• Intricate paired bone situated posteriorly in your nasal cavity

 • Contributes to the hard palate formation